apprentice-code/curriculum/assignments/week-1.md

 ---

-Once you have completed the code do the following
+Once you have completed the code do the following:

     1. Open a terminal
     2. `cd ~/workspace/congressional-info`